On the metric mean dimensions of saturated sets: Proofs of main results

 In this section, we consider two variants of saturated sets, namely sup sets and sub sets, and establish variational principles for metric mean dimensions of sup sets and sub sets.
-The main results are presented in Theorems \ref{thm 3.7}, \ref{thm 3.8} and \ref{thm 3.9}.

-In general, given a point $x\in X$, the limit $\lim_{n\to\infty}\mathcal{E}_n(x)$ may not exist in the sense of weak$^{*}$-topology.
+In general, given a point $x\in X$, the limit $\lim_{n\to\infty}\mathcal{E}_n(x)$ may not exist in the weak$^{*}$-topology.
 The set of such points is denoted by $I(f)$, known as the historic set\footnote[1]{This terminology is due to Rulle's original paper \cite{rue01}.} of $f$.
-By Birkhoff ergodic theorem, although the historic set is usually regarded as negligible in the measure-theoretic context, its topological dynamics can be quite rich.
-Especially for systems with specification-like properties, it can even have full topological entropy \cite{cts05} and full metric mean dimension \cite{lp21,Liu2024}.
 To understand the underlying geometry structure of $I(f)$, we define the following sets based on the framework introduced and further developed by Olsen \cite{o02,o03,o06,o08} and Olsen and Winter \cite{ow03}.
-More precisely, given a nonempty subset $C \subset M_f(X)$, we define the \emph{sup set, equ set\footnote[2]{In this context, we do not take into account the \emph{deformation} of \(\mathcal{E}_n(x)\) via a continuous affine map from \(M_f(X)\) to a topological vector space \(Y\).
-Hence, we prefer to use the term ``saturated set" rather than ``equ set".} and sub set of $C$} as
+More precisely, given a non-empty subset $C \subset M_f(X)$, we define the \emph{sup set and sub set of $C$} as